bens4lsu/theskinny-publish/Content/blog2/my-own-panic-room.md

 Maybe because it is the week of Christmas, but work was quiet.
 I was able to work more or less uninterrupted on a semi-fun design document from 6:30 until my stomach finally made me get up and go out just after 1:00.
 After lunch, I had a quick meeting (which was a little bit painful) followed by a call to resolve issues for a client.
 That was more painful still, but not really as bad as I had expected it to be.

-<span class="spanEndPreview">&nbsp;</span><br /><br />When I got home, Mrs. theskinnyonbenny was geeked to go pick up our nephew to spend a few days with us.
+When I got home, Mrs. theskinnyonbenny was geeked to go pick up our nephew to spend a few days with us.
 I was pretty worn out and immediately started some preemptive complaining, but it was to no avail.
 Off we went for a three-hour round trip.

 Our 10 year old nephew Sam was excited to get away from real grown ups for a few days.
 He chattered non-stop all the way back.
 Our favorite pastime is to make up rhymes and songs with ridiculous and inappropriately off-color words.
 A nighttime drive through Louisiana is a good place for that.
 It was fun for a while, but I was tired of it before we made it home.